How do we make sense of data and help organisations and researchers exploit its value?

 Visa requirements

-You do not need a visa to study online with us.
+You do not need a student visa to study online with us.

 Teaching is delivered in English.

-Use our English requirements checklist to find out if we need to see evidence of your English language proficiency when you apply.
+If English is not your first language, use our English requirements checklist to see if you need to provide evidence of your English language skills when you apply.

 English language tests and scores